01 of 12

 There are also instructions for making a clothespin groom and a clothespin bride.

 All of the dolls shown here feature costumes made from glued on ribbon and bits of fabric.
-These instructions show methods for making dolls which are easy for children or adults.
+These instructions show methods for making dolls that are easy for children or adults.
 The dolls make good play figures or figures for school diorama boxes and scenes as well.Continue to 2 of 12 below.

 02 of 12